Core Concepts

 • Never expose in client-side code

-• Required for POST /verify/v1/init and GET /verify/v1/status/:token
+• Authenticates the whole flow: POST /verify/v1/init and GET /verify/v1/result/:token

 • Starts with sk_live_ (production) or sk_test_ (sandbox)